SNEG-DEV/siege-of-avalon/README.md

 - ScreenResolution (defaults to 600) - possible other values are 720 and 1080

 There is also a language path that was not surfaced in the Options dialog of the released code - but found in later retail releases, so that needs currently to be changed manually - english, spanish and german are available currently.
-On the TODO list is to add that into the Options dialog - but right now you have to manually copy the content of the "language" subfolders up into the assets\Interface folder (probably also how it was done in code).
+On the TODO list is to add that into the Options dialog - but right now you have to edit the seige.ini file:

-- LanguagePath (currently ignored)
+- LanguagePath (defaults to english)

 ## Focus and origin ##